 Let’s get into the history of it.
-For the record, we’ll refer to ‘afternoon tea’ as high tea here, just because that’s how it’s recognised in Australia.
+For the record, we’ll refer to ‘afternoon tea’ as high tea and vice versa, because that’s how it’s recognised in Australia and around the world.
 Sure, some tea elitists may cringe and faint at the faux pas, but as we said, it’s all semantics.
 We’ll explain the difference later in the article so stay tuned.

 Eating habits of the 1800s

 While nobody can be 100% sure when the English first started practising the tradition of afternoon tea – or what we call high tea here in Australia – it became widespread in popularity in the 1840s.

 They were different times back in the 1800s, and people followed different eating patterns and schedules.
 A large breakfast would be served late in the morning, with dinner eaten late in the evening.
 Where’s lunch?
 That’s right.
 There was a long gap left in the middle of the day where people found themselves feeling itchy for a little bite.

 The elite males of England would traditionally hold long, extended business meetings during the lunch hour.
 The wealthy would sit and discuss the politics of Marx and European Royalty while their wives sat waiting at home, often for hours on end.
 Eventually, those ladies started to get hungry.